mapbox/mapbox-maps-android/plugin-viewport/README.md

     )
   }
   val immediateTransition = viewportPlugin.makeImmediateViewportTransition()
-  viewportPlugin.setTransition(immediateTransition, from = followingViewportState, to = overviewViewportState)
-  // transition from idle(the default state) to the created followingViewportState viewportPlugin.transitionTo(followingViewportState) { isFinished ->
+  // transition from idle(the default state) to the created followPuckViewportState with default transition viewportPlugin.transitionTo(followPuckViewportState) { isFinished ->
-    // the transtion has been completed with flag to check the finished status }
+    // the transition has been completed with flag to check the finished status }
   ...
-  // transition from followingViewportState to overviewViewportState with the customised immediate transiton viewportPlugin.transitionTo(overviewViewportState) { isFinished ->
+  // transition from followPuckViewportState to overviewViewportState with immediate transition viewportPlugin.transitionTo(overviewViewportState, immediateTransition) { isFinished ->
-    // the transtion has been completed with flag to check the finished status }
+    // the transition has been completed with flag to check the finished status }
 ```